-I have observed that students are likely to be more committed and engaged if they have significant input into the topics covered in the course.
-Thus, my students, where feasible, have input into the topics we cover in class.
+Self-determination: I have observed that students are likely to be more committed and engaged if they have significant input into the topics covered in the course.
+Thus, my students as a group, often have input into the topics we cover in class.
 For my Introduction to Philosophy, and my Political Philosophy courses, students can choose (from a shortlist I have prepared) some of the topics we study.
-To date, certain topics (such as philosophy of time, and freedom of speech) have been clear winners, and participation in discussions tends to be very high in these student-chosen topics.
+Participation in discussions tends to be very high in these student-chosen topics.
+As individuals, I ensure students have opportunities to shape formal assignments in ways that can complement their interests and goals.

-I have been developing and reflecting on my teaching as part of three formal programs that have linked me with peers and teaching experts.
+I have reflected on my teaching as part of three formal programs.
 Participating in the American Association of Philosophy Teachers’ Workshop on Teaching and Learning sparked a commitment to “backwards” course design that is truly focused on skills that students will learn before the “material” is even selected.
-After feedback from peers in Duke’s Certificate in College Teaching.
-I have become more accurate in my outlines at the beginning of class, and I have brought “jigsaw” and “think-pair-share” techniques to my repertoire of classroom exercises.
-From Duke’s Writing in the Disciplines program, I have learned the importance of being selective in the skills one assesses in each assessment, and carefully scaffolding those skills before students are tested.
+Duke’s Certificate in College Teaching has helped me become more accurate in my outlines at the beginning of class, and improved my slide design in line with research about the cognitive load of busy slides.
+Duke’s Writing in the Disciplines program impressed the importance of being selective in the skills one assesses in each assessment, and carefully scaffolding those skills before students are tested.

 Other courses I can teach